KarolDuracz/scratchpad/3D board '11/README.md

 <i>Today I'm not a football fan anymore.
 Important here is to stay in main reason about 3D graphics development history and hardware for this purpose and deep learning / computer vision roots.
 Because improvement on this field is come from not app like this, but exploring fundamental issues such as speech, vision, learning.
 Development and progress in this field (ML) comes from improving the model for specific tasks such as computer vision etc. Don't forget about this btw. </i>
 <br /><br />
 But, first start from this ===> https://github.com/KarolDuracz/scratchpad/blob/main/MachineLearning/LLM%20for%20a%20specific%20task/README.md
+<br /><br />
+btw.
+Fun fact.
+There are movies about this topic SPORT + STATISTICS.
+And one of the inspiring movies about this topic is Moneyball (2011) (https://www.imdb.com/title/tt1210166/).
+This is not about football/soccer but about baseball, but this film based on true story.
+So, there were people who had already tried this approach.
+But this is film, and many a lot of the stories are probably embellished.
+But personally I liked this movie.